AakashGarg54/basic-next-mongo/nextjs.md

 8. **Layout**:

 - It is auto generated file in nextjs that help us to set a parmanent section within the website such as header, footer, etc.
-- The filename is `/app/layout.tsx` -> The is root layout of the website.
+- The filename is `/app/layout.tsx` &rarr; The is root layout of the website.
 - We can customize the same as per our requirement.
 - We can also import both of them as react component.
 - Here is a code for the same: